Nate Brooks (American football): College career

+During the 2016 season, Brooks made his start against SMU.
+He tallied 57 total tackles and earned a Defensive Player of the Week honor for his performance against Southern Miss.
+By the end of the season, Brooks earned an All-Conference USA Honorable Mention.

+In 2017, Brooks was a preseason All-Conference USA selection.
+He started 8 games finishing with 31 tackles.

+Despite his junior season performance, Brooks overcame injuries that plagued him.
+Having entered college football at 150 lbs, he began his senior year in 2018 at a stronger, muscular, healthier 185 lbs.
+He started in all 13 games, beginning against SMU.
+During his senior season, Brooks recorded 6 interceptions, 67 tackles and 10 pass break-ups.
+His senior season performance earned Brooks Second Team All-Conference USA selection honors.
+He was also a runner-up for the Jim Thorpe Award.

+In 2019, Brooks graduated from North Texas with a bachelor's degree in Integrative Studies.

 Professional career

-Arizona Cardinals
+Arizona Cardinals (first stint)

-Following the conclusion of the 2019 NFL Draft, Brooks signed with the Arizona Cardinals as an undrafted free agent in 2019.
+Following the conclusion of the 2019 NFL draft, Brooks signed with the Arizona Cardinals as an undrafted free agent in 2019.

 New England Patriots

 On September 10, 2019, Brooks was signed to the New England Patriots practice squad.

 Miami Dolphins

 On December 10, 2019, Brooks signed by the Miami Dolphins from the New England Patriots practice squad.

 On September 5, 2020, Brooks was waived/injured during final roster cuts, and subsequently reverted to the team's injured reserve list the next day.
 He was waived with an injury settlement on September 11.

 Baltimore Ravens

 On November 10, 2020, Brooks was signed to the Baltimore Ravens' practice squad.
 He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the Cincinnati Bengals, and reverted to the practice squad after the game.
 He was released on January 4.

 Tampa Bay Buccaneers

 On May 6, 2021, Brooks was signed by the Tampa Bay Buccaneers.
 He was waived on August 22, 2021.